 Policy 1: A Spatial Plan for the Parishes

-The Neighbourhood Plan defines the Built Up Area Boundaries of Storrington, Sullington and Washington, as shown on the Policies Map.
-Development proposals located inside the boundaries will be supported where appropriate, especially if they will result in the beneficial reuse of previously developed land, provided they accord with the other provisions of the Neighbourhood Plan and the Horsham Development Plan.
+The Neighbourhood Plan defines the Built-Up Area Boundaries of Storrington, Sullington and Washington, as shown on the Policies Map.
+Development proposals located inside the boundaries will be supported provided they accord with other provisions of the Development Plan.